kctanglog/Exploration-and-Analysis-of-Algorithmic-Trading-Strategies/README.md

 Here is my project.
 Please feel free to have a look!

-To view it, you can either:
+To view it in detail, you can either:

 1) download it from the "pdf file" in the above GitHub folder or